 Uncontrolled moisture inside homes and buildings can cause major damage to the building structures, as well as to furnishings and finish materials like floors, walls and ceilings.
 Likewise, excess moisture can trigger mold growth, which not only damages the building materials, but can lead to health problems for the people who live in the affected dwellings.

-Building materials that are exposed to moisture before the structure is fully enclosed
+Dwellings that are exposed to moisture before the structure is fully enclosed can have these problems:

 - Poor control of rain water, resulting in roof and flashing leaks